Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Tide of Retribution.md

 “They know too much now,” she growls bitterly.
 “The Plank King will know what to do with them.”

 If the adventure ends this way, the characters are in a rough spot.
 Their next destination is a prison—and possibly an execution—in [[Darktow]].
 They might have to join [[the Revelry]], or try to escape their prison and stow away on a pirate ship.
-Or perhaps _Moonbeam_ will return and intercept _Wavechaser_ as it returns to [[Darktow]].
+Or perhaps _Moonbeam_ will return and intercept _Wavechaser_ as it returns to Darktow.
 The choice is yours!

 ## Character Advancement